Is one of your new years resolutions to spend less time on your phone and more actual real life Face time? Me too.

 - Distracts me very often, when I get multiple notifications from all manner of apps, Facebook, Twitter, Instagram, Email…

 - I’m dependent on my phone, often just nonchalantly pressing the home button to check the time

 - It affects my sleep, I’ll have a quick scroll through BBC News or The Guardian app before bed and end up reading dozens of articles

 - While I’m on my phone I could be interacting in real-life, whether that be with my children or with my husband next to me at night on the sofa!

 - The only thing my phone doesn’t prevent me from in the list above is exercise, in fact, I use it to book in my gym classes and sometimes use YouTube fitness videos too.

 I was in the bath the other night, listening to some podcasts (yes I even use my phone while I’m in the bath), and I heard the podcast below.
 It made me sit up, it made me think, and if you’re reading this right now, I’ll bet you it will remain one of the most influential podcasts you have listened to in a long while.
 Adam Alter talks about how we use or screen time, what we do with our phones and accepts that there are very many apps out there that enrich our lives but that in balance we need to be more conscious about how we manage what we do on them.
 He talks about new initiatives that companies around the world have designed to create well-being within their employees and promote a culture where we can switch off from our technology.
 He also talks about stopping cues… SO TRUE !
 Watch the video and you’ll see what I mean.

 When you’ve watched the video below, if you’re as moved as I was after listening have a look at my ideas below and see what you can incorporate into your lives to make a difference.

-I’m not about to tell you about your children’s screen time that’s down to you.
+I’m not here to preach about your children’s screen time that’s down to you.
 If you’re anything like me you’ll already have that bit worked out.
 Let’s talk about you.